jfhbrook/susitna/games/README.md

 Microsoft Basic 4.0 with an 80 column terminal, with ports to Apple II BASIC, DEC Basic Plus, Commodore BASIC and others being straightforward.

-These games operate both as a showcase of what Sie7e BASIC is capable of and as a way to show where Sie7e BASIC is or is not compatibile with Microsoft BASIC 4.0.
+These games operate both as a showcase of what Matanuska BASIC is capable of and as a way to show where Matanuska BASIC is or is not compatibile with Microsoft BASIC 4.0.